 1968 – The Twins did not select any players but they did lose RHP Moe Ogier whom the LA Angels selected with the fourth overall pick.
 Ogier never reached the big leagues.

 1967 – With the 4th overall pick the Twins selected catcher Bruce Look from the Los Angeles Dodgers and Look appeared in 59 games in 1968.
 The Twins also picked fifth and took outfielder Jim Holt from the Oakland A’s.
 Holt played for Minnesota off and on from 1968-1974 before the Twins traded him back to Oakland.
 The Twins lost outfielder Sandy Valdespino when the Atlanta Braves selected him with the 10th overall pick.
 Valdespino had played for Minnesota from 1965-1967.
 The Twins also lost RHP Bob Castiglione when the Atlanta Braves chose him second overall in the “First Year Rule” portion of the draft.
 Castiglione never reached the majors.

-1966 – The Twins lost shortstop Orlando Martinez to the Atlanta Braves when they selected him 6th overall.
+1966 – No Rule 5 selections by the Twins.
+The Twins lost shortstop Orlando Martinez to the Atlanta Braves when they selected him 6th overall.
 Martinez had previously played in 37 games for Minnesota back in 1962.
 Martinez had a 6 year big league career as a utility player for six different teams in 1962, and 1967-1972.
 The Twins only selection was in the “First Year Rule” portion of the draft when they selected infielder Greg Werdick who never got above AA ball and was probably returned by the Twins since I can’t find him appearing in any minor league games for the Twins either.

 1965 – No rule 5 selections for the Twins